 Sengram Punji Waterfalls

 This is a waterfall on the hills of Meghalaya, about 700 meters west of the Zero Point.
-During dry season, you can cross the river on a boat and walk to the waterfall.
+During the dry season, you can cross the river on a boat and walk to the waterfall.
 When the water is high, you need to take a boat to rich this place.
 Although this place is located in India, Bangladeshi tourists can climb this waterfall.
 This fall will be full of water and very beautiful only during monsoon.

 Sengram Punji Khasia village.